Cancer Research UK logo.

 What are pancreatic neuroendocrine cancers?

 There are different types of cancer that develop in the pancreas.
-The most common type are exocrine Open a glossary item pancreatic cancers.
+The most common type are pancreatic cancers.
 These start in cells that produce pancreatic digestive juices.

 Pancreatic neuroendocrine cancers are much rarer.
 They start in the endocrine cells of the pancreas.
-This is where insulin Open a glossary item and other hormones Open a glossary item are made and released into the bloodstream.
-They are also called pancreatic neuroendocrine tumours (PNETS) or islet cell tumours.
+This is where and other are made and released into the bloodstream.
+They are also called pancreatic neuroendocrine tumours (PNETs) or islet cell tumours.

 Diagram showing where the pancreas is in the body in relation to the other organs.
 This includes the stomach, liver, bowel and gallbladder.